-The Audit Committee audits consist of five (5) Audit Committee Members and Noboru Nishigai and Hiroshi Katayama as Full-time Members of the Audit Committee have been appointed from the perspective of ensuring effectiveness of audits.
+The Audit Committee consist of five (5) Audit Committee Members and Hiroshi Katayama and Toru Kimura as Full-time Members of the Audit Committee have been appointed from the perspective of ensuring effectiveness of audits.
 Furthermore, Hiroshi Katayama has experience working for the accounting department of the Company and considerable knowledge of finance and accounting.